apply2rent/help.apply2rent.com/docs/tenant/notifications.md

 ### Application Submission Confirmation
 **When sent:** Immediately after submitting an application
 **Content includes:**
-- Application confirmation number
 - Property details you applied to
 - Next steps in the process
-- Timeline expectations

 **Sample notification:**
 > **Subject:** Application Submitted - [Property Address]
 > Your application for [Property Address] has been successfully submitted.
-Application ID: #12345.
 The landlord has been notified and will begin reviewing your application.
-You can track your application status in your Apply2Rent dashboard.
+You can track your application status in your Apply2Rent.com applications dashboard.

 ### Status Update Notifications
 **When sent:** Each time your application status changes